jrkwon/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I added two dropout layers in the fully connected layers with 20% dropout rate to the original NVIDIA model.
+To combat the overfitting, I added a dropout layer in the fully connected layers with 20% dropout rate to the original NVIDIA model.
 Also overfitting can be addressed by using more training data.
 Thus, I added more training data by driving the track more laps.

 Then I have similar loss values from my training and validation sets.